How Sleep Meditation Can Help You Achieve Your Best Rest

 Benefits of Sleep Meditation

 You already know what a lack of sleep feels like in your body and mind.
 A bad night’s sleep means daytime sleepiness, irritability, difficulty concentrating, and generally not feeling up to par.
-With sleep meditation, however, you can turn this around.
+With night meditation, however, you can turn this around.

 Better Sleep